Program on Science, Technology and Society at Harvard|

 Undergraduate STS Essay Prize Competition

-For the third year, the Program on Science, Technology, and Society (STS) based at the Harvard Kennedy School will hold a competition for Harvard undergraduates doing independent, original research on social, cultural, historical, or policy issues at the intersection of science, technology and society.
-Term papers and stand-alone thesis chapters are eligible for consideration.
+Each year, the Program on Science, Technology, and Society (STS) based at the Harvard Kennedy School holds a competition for Harvard undergraduates doing independent, original research on social, cultural, historical, or policy issues at the intersection of science, technology and society.
+Term papers and stand-alone thesis chapters (please note: not entire theses) are eligible for consideration.
 Thematically appropriate projects in non-textual media, such as films, documentaries, and design projects, will also be considered.

-Submissions will be evaluated by Fellows in the STS Program.
-The winner will receive a small cash award; two honorable mentions will also be selected.
-We will announce the results at a reception for those who have entered the competition at a date to be announced in late April.
+Submissions are evaluated by Fellows in the STS Program.
+The winner receives a small cash award; two honorable mentions are also selected.
+Results are announced at reception for those who have entered the competition in late April/early May.

 Videos of Past Winners

 We asked the 2014 winners about the relationship between STS and their winning essays.
 Here are their responses:

 Lily Ostrer (Social Studies ’14) won the 2014 STS Undergraduate Prize for her thesis chapter “Co-Producing the Science and Policy of Child Development.”

 Sandra Korn (History of Science/Women, Gender and Sexuality Studies ’14) won an honorable mention for her thesis chapter “Doing what comes naturally: Women’s liberation and the radical science movement.”

 Danny Wilson (History of Science ’14) won an honorable mention for his thesis chapter “This Incredible Organ’: Brain Mapping during the Decade of the Brain.”